jannat0718/Housing-Price-Prediction-/README.md

     a.
 Imported the train_test_split function from the sklearn library.

     b.
 Divided the dataset into an 80% training set and a 20% test set, keeping the target variable separate using the train_test_split() function.

 5. **Perform Linear Regression:**

     a.
 Imported the LinearRegression class from the sklearn library.

     b.
 Instantiated a LinearRegression object and fit it to the training data using the fit() method.

     c.
 Used the predict() method to make predictions on the test data and evaluate the model's performance.

 6. **Analyze results:**

     a.
 Assessed the model's performance using metrics like R-squared, Mean Squared Error (MSE), and Root Mean Squared Error (RMSE).
+        i.
+R-squared: It measures the proportion of variation in the target variable that can be explained by the model.
+R-squared ranges from 0 to 1, with values closer to 1 indicating a better fit.
+However, a very high R-squared could signal overfitting.

+        ii.
+Mean Squared Error (MSE): This metric calculates the average squared difference between the actual and predicted values.
+        Lower values indicate a better model performance.

+        iii.
+Root Mean Squared Error (RMSE): It is the square root of the MSE and provides an estimate of the average error made by the model.
+Smaller RMSE values indicate better model performance.

     b.
 Used the coef_ and intercept_ attributes to inspect the learned coefficient values and intercept for the linear regression model.

+        i.
+Coefficients: The values associated with each independent variable in the model.
+These values help to understand the relationship between the independent and dependent variables.
+A positive coefficient indicates a direct relationship (i.e., as the independent variable increases, the target variable also increases), while a negative coefficient indicates an inverse relationship.

+        ii.
+Intercept: It is the point where the regression line intersects the y-axis when all independent variables are equal to zero.
+        The intercept provides a baseline value for the target variable.

     c.
 Interpreted the coefficients to understand how each independent variable impacts the target variable.

 **Results and Analysis:**